Ultimate Jeopardy (1996): Event

 Ultimate Jeopardy was attended by approximately 1,200 people.

 The opening bout was a singles match between Doug Furnas and Louie Spicolli.
 Spicolli defeated Furnas by pinfall following a Spicolli Driver.

 The second bout was a singles match between J.T.
 Smith and Mikey Whipwreck.
 Smith was accompanied to ringside by both his Full Blooded Italians stablemates Little Guido and Sal Bellomo along with Whipwreck's rivals the Bad Crew and Devon Storm.
 Whipwreck defeated Smith by pinfall using a FrankenMikey after interference from Smith's allies backfired.

 The third bout was a tag team match between the Eliminators and the Samoan Gangsta Party.
 The Eliminators defeated the Samoan Gangsta Party in a short squash after performing Total Elimination on both members of the Samoan Gangsta Party simultaneously, with Saturn pinning Matty Smalls.

 The fourth bout saw ECW World Tag Team Champions the Gangstas defend their titles against the Blue Meanie and Stevie Richards, who were impersonating the Public Enemy.
 The match ended in a no contest after the Eliminators stormed the ring and performed Total Elimination on the Gangstas.
 The Gangstas were originally scheduled to face the Rock 'n' Roll Express but they no-showed the event.

 The fifth bout was a singles match between Bam Bam Bigelow and Terry "Bam Bam" Gordy in what was billed as "the battle of the Bam Bams".
 The match ended after the Eliminators interfered and performed Total Elimination on Gordy, enabling Bigelow to deliver a diving headbutt to him and then pin him.
+Gordy had originally been scheduled to face Devon Storm.

 The sixth bout saw ECW World Television Champion Shane Douglas defend his title against Pitbull #2 in a rematch from The Doctor Is In.
-Pitbull #2 was accompanied to the ring by Pitbull #1, who was wearing a neck brace after suffering a legitimate broken neck at Heat Wave when Douglas gave him a DDT onto the ECW World Television Championship.
-After Douglas continuously targeted Pitbull #2's neck, Pitbull #1 climbed onto the ring apron to protest, prompting Douglas to grab him by the neck brace and shake him before throwing him to the ground.
+Pitbull #2 was accompanied to the ring by Pitbull #1, who was wearing a neck brace after suffering a legitimate cervical fracture of his spine at Heat Wave when Douglas gave him a DDT onto the ECW World Television Championship.
+During the match, Pitbull #2 gave Douglas' valet Francine a running powerslam after she interfered in the match.
+[After Douglas continuously targeted Pitbull #2's neck, Pitbull #1 climbed onto the ring apron to protest, prompting Douglas to grab him by the neck brace and shake him before throwing him to the ground.
 This resulted in the match being declared a no contest.
 Following the match, Douglas was chased out of the building by Tod Gordon and Tommy Dreamer while Pitbull #1 was removed from the ring on a stretcher.
 Douglas shaking Pitbull #1 by his neck brace was described by Scott Williams in 2006 as "one of the most viscerally memorable moments in ECW history"; although Pitbull #1's neck had healed by the time of the match, the audience were unaware, and were "ready to do serious harm to Douglas".